St. Michael's Preparatory School (Silverado, California): History

 St. Michael's Abbey was founded in 1961 by seven priests from the Norbertine Abbey of St. Michael in Csorna, Hungary, whose roots go back to the 12th century.

 The Norbertine priests in the 1940s were well-established teachers in the national educational system of Hungary that encompassed religious and secular schools alike.
 All private schools, however, were nationalized by 1948.
 Two groups of priests from the Norbertine Abbey of Csorna fled their native land on separated July nights in 1950.
 Shortly thereafter, their religious community was suppressed.
 On the night of July 11, 1950, word came to the Abbey in Csorna that the police would arrive the next day to arrest the conferred and suppress the community.
 Seven priests left that night in two groups to hike across country to the Austrian border.

 The Hungarian refugees emigrated to America.
 Arriving in New York in 1952, they were welcomed by the Abbey of St. Norbert in De Pere, Wisconsin, with whom they worked for several years, saving money to begin their own monastery.
 At the invitation of Cardinal McIntyre, archbishop of Los Angeles, they first moved to Santa Ana, California in 1957 and taught at Mater Dei High School, establishing a monastic community the next year.
 The founding abbot was the Rt.
 Rev. Ladislaus Parker, O.Praem.
 The exiled saw the move to Orange County, California as their chance to establish a new foundation.

 In December 1958, Cardinal McIntyre gave his consent to the Fathers establishing their own foundation.
 This would be fueled by their desire to perpetuate the religious and educational heritage of their native Csorna.
 Under the leadership of Fr.
 Ladislas Parker, the Fathers invested their savings in purchasing property in Silverado, California.

 Fr.
 Hubert Szanto joined Fr.
 Parker to open St. Michael's Junior Seminary and Novitiate in September 1961.
 St. Michael's opened this Junior Seminary in 1962, which would evolve into the present-day Preparatory School.

 Rapid changes in American society and in the Roman Catholic Church prompted Fr.
 Parker to petition Cardinal McIntyre to allow the school to introduce a parallel college preparatory program for lay students.

 When the 1970s began, St. Michael's was flourishing more as a high school than as a seminary.
 As the number of those interested in the priesthood at the high school level continued to dwindle, the parallel programs gradually merged into one.

 Back in the United States, educational programs similar to St. Michael's were closing.
 By 1995, St. Michael's Prep became the only institution where Catholic, secondary education was available in the entire Western United States for those seeking to study in an all-boys, residential environment.

+The former property of the school was listed for sale at $18.5 million dollars in 2020.